 Wine tasting in Blue Mountains

 Without any doubt, Blue Mountains is the most visited destination in Sydney.
-Many travelers visit Blue Mountains for sightseeing; however, some travelers book Blue Mountain and Megalong Valley winery tour.
+Many travelers visit the Blue Mountains for sightseeing; however, some travelers book Blue Mountain and Megalong Valley winery tour.
 Passing Katoomba, next is Blackheath.
 Take a left turn from Blackheath, you can reach to greenest Megalong valley.
 Some take trips here for wine tasting at Megalong Creek Estate and Dryridge Estate.
 Relatively, very young wineries in Blue Mountains region and producing some of the best Chardonnays and Rieslings.